mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 ~> **IMPORTANT:**
 <br> &#8226; The primary difference between [`mongodbatlas_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/cluster) and [`mongodbatlas_advanced_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster) is that `mongodbatlas_advanced_cluster` supports multi-cloud clusters.
 We recommend new users start with the `mongodbatlas_advanced_cluster` resource.
 <br> &#8226; A minimum oplog retention of 3 hours is required when seeking to change a cluster's class to Local NVMe SSD.
+To learn more see [`oplogMinRetentionHours`](https://www.mongodb.com/docs/manual/core/replica-set-oplog/#std-label-replica-set-minimum-oplog-size)

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.